ninjasujan/node-elasticsearch/README.md

 ### Elastic search basic API's

-**CREATE Index**

-When createing index we can specify the following.

-1. Settings for the index.
-2. Mapping field in the index.
-3. Index alias

 **POST /customer/\_doc/1**
 This request automatically creates the customer index if it doesn’t exist, adds a new document that has an ID of 1, and stores and indexes the firstname and lastname fields.